-Before starting, you will need to fill in our health check form – this is for your safety, so please make sure you are early to allow time to fill in the form, and please fill it in accurately and honestly.
+Before starting, you will need to fill in a health check form – this is for your safety, so please make sure you are early to allow time to fill in the form, and please fill it in accurately and honestly.

 Don’t worry that you don’t get everything right in the first class.
 It takes time to develop your body awareness and understanding of Pilates, which can’t be done within one hour.
 Regular attendance over weeks and months will show improvements so be patient!

 Can I just turn up to the class?